Haoran-Peng/UAV-RIS_EnergyHarvesting/README.md

 2. For the exhaustive search, please execute the ExhaustiveSearch.py to reproduce the simulation results.
 3. For the SD3, please execute main.py to train a new model.

-***Please use the version of 0.15.3 for Gym, otherwise there may have some issues for the training phase.***
+***Please use the version of 0.15.3 for Gym, otherwise there may have some issues in the training phase.***

 #### Testing phase
 Please execute test.py to evaluate DRL models.
 Before you produce the testing results, please change the dataset and scenario in 'gym_foo/envs/foo_env.py'.